splunk/addonfactory-ucc-generator/docs/custom_search_commands.md

 ## Generation of custom search command

-A new tag has been introuced in globalConfig (same indent level as of `meta` tag) named `customSearchCommand` where you need to define the configuration for the custom search command.
+A new tag has been introduced in globalConfig (same indent level as of `meta` tag) named `customSearchCommand` where you need to define the configuration for the custom search command.

 ### Minimal definition